-Step 3 - Turn off the electrical supply to the unit by switching the RTU main disconnect to off.
+Turn off the electrical supply to the unit by switching the RTU main disconnect to off.
 Then, ensure personal safety by installing a lockout tag on the disconnect.
+See Fig. 16.

-Step 4 - Remove the gas component access panel.
-See Fig. 6 and 7 (depending on the size of the unit) for locations.
+Remove the gas component access panel.
+For location of the gas component access panel, see Fig. 6 or 7 (depending on the size of the unit) and Fig. 17.

-Fig. 16 - Gas Component Access Panel Removal
+Fig. 17 - Gas Component Access Panel Removal Step 5